Q&A with State Representative Denise Garlick

 This presentation will break down the Individual Education Plan (IEP) by section, explain its development, and describe how the document will support a student.
 Presented by Faith Morgan-Gaines B.S.
 Ed., M.P.P. for the Federation for Children with Special Needs (FCSN).

 Faith Morgan-Gaines, B.S.
 Ed., M.P.P. is a Special Education advocate specializing in Learning Disabilities, Social-Emotional and Behavioral Challenges, and Early Childhood Special Needs.
 Holding a Bachelor's degree in Education and a Master's in Family and Child Policy, Faith is a former Teacher and Administrator of integrated classrooms.
 She is a trainer for the Federation for Children with Special Needs, an Educational Surrogate Parent for students in the custody of DCF, and a member of many organizations including Special Needs Advocacy Network (SpAN) of MA.

 Wednesday, October 13

-Please join us for an overview of what Needham has to offer students with all types of needs at all of our schools, from preschool through age 22.
-This is an opportunity to meet all of the Special Education Directors, and to learn about what will be new this year.
+Please join us for our annual overview of what Needham has to offer students with all types of needs at all of our schools, from preschool through age 22.
+This is an opportunity to meet all of the Special Education Directors, gain a general understanding of special education in Needham, and hear about what will be new this year.